 To measure the change brought about by Hull 2017, we have begun collecting baseline data and will continue to do so throughout 2017.
 Comparisons against this baseline will be undertaken on an ongoing basis, combining formative and summative evaluation, to empower the creative and delivery teams to understand the impact of the programme on beneficiaries and stakeholders.

-Baseline information will be drawn from a variety of sources, including national, regional and local statistical surveys; existing partner data; planned partner surveys; and specially commissioned surveys.
+Baseline information will be drawn from a variety of sources, including national, regional and local statistical surveys; planned partner surveys; and specially commissioned surveys.
 Specially commissioned baseline data collection has so far been achieved via:

-Culture at Kings Culture Tracking Study, a survey which seeks to highlight public attitudes towards key aspects of cultural activity and major events/festivals;

-HCC’s People’s Panel Survey, an annual survey to test residents’ attitudes to various subjects impacting the city;

 An internally commissioned citywide resident survey to capture data on wellbeing, community pride and engagement, disability, social isolation, engagement with arts and culture, and marketing and communications, which took place in December 2015/January 2016 and collected responses from over 2,800 residents.

-Hull University commissioned, as part of partnership with Hull 2017, baseline study to establish baselines for business, audience and artistic engagement.
-This including testing data collection methodology at ‘Curtain Raiser’ events throughout summer and autumn 2016.
-This includes events hosted by Hull Independent Cinema.
+There are plans to repeat this survey at the end of 2016 and again at the end of 2017.

+A baseline research project, commissioned by the University of Hull (in partnership with Hull 2017), to collate and quality check existing baseline data, and undertake primary research.
+This is currently in progress and includes:

+Audience/visitor survey at ‘Curtain Raiser’ events through the summer and autumn of 2016

+Focus groups with local residents (both engagers and non-engagers with arts and culture)

+Artist/cultural organisation survey

+Local business survey (with a focus on the visitor economy) to establish

+Online Hull perceptions omnibus survey

+Expert Panel telephone interviews

-We will use formative evaluation, beginning at programme development stage and continuing through to implementation.
-This will allow us to assess initial and ongoing project activities, and provide new and unanticipated insight into how to improve the outcomes of the programme.
+Formative evaluation will allow Hull 2017 to assess initial and ongoing project activities, and provide new and unanticipated insight into how to improve the outcomes of the programme.

-Hull 2017 and University of Hull will use summative evaluation at the end of the programme and individual projects to assess their quality and success in reaching stated aims and objectives (and KPIs); to present the information collected for project activities and outcomes; and to identify key learnings to share with the sector and future UK Cities of Culture.
+Summative evaluation will be undertaken at the end of the programme and individual projects to assess their quality and success in reaching stated aims and objectives (and KPIs); to present the information collected for project activities and outcomes; and to identify key learnings to share with the sector and future UK Cities of Culture.
 4.3 Data Collection Methodology

 Hull 2017 envisage that a range of data collection methodologies will be considered across all projects, drawing from the M&E Framework, though at the top level we expect it will include:

 Counts - Hull 2017 is in the process of developing a digital platform, to be a one-stop-shop for engaging with the cultural programme.
 Audiences/participants will be required to register on the website to buy tickets and access content, enabling us to monitor their activity and collect demographic and socio-demographic information.
+It should be possible to do a data request for aggregated data linked to the film programme, where it is booked via Hull 2017.

 Beneficiary interviews - to gain an understanding of the interaction between different project partners, stakeholders, and staff and/or participants experiences of being involved.
+Where these link to the film programme, it should be possible for Hull 2017 to share key learnings and insight.

 Goal setting – Beneficiaries would set their own goals at the beginning of the project and then revisit this during and/or at the end of the programme (e.g. production staff working on Caravan of Love would outline objectives for learning at the beginning of their time working with Hull 2017 which can be reviewed upon completion).